Updated on June 18th, 2021 by Bob Ciura

 Industrial REITs stand out because of their focus on single-tenant properties.
 While this poses higher vacancy risk than multi-tenant properties, it can also lead to mispriced assets and attractive buying opportunities.

-Dream Industrial REIT (DREUF), (DIR.UN.TO) is an industrial REIT which may not be well-known to investors because it operates primarily in Canada and unfortunately has struggled in recent years.
-Dream Industrial’s share price has declined 23% year-to-date in 2020.
+Dream Industrial REIT (DREUF) is an industrial REIT which may not be well-known to investors because it operates primarily in Canada.

 You can download our full list of monthly dividend stocks (along with relevant financial metrics like dividend yields and payout ratios) which you can access below: